 One of the main goals of phylogeography is to identify discontinuities in the distribution of genetic diversity across conspecific populations – phylogeographic breaks – and investigate the biotic and abiotic factors underlying them (Kumar & Kumar, 2018).
 Typically, phylogeographic breaks are interpreted as evidence for the existence of evolutionary lineages that diverged through vicariance events (Kuo & Avise, 2005).
 As such, they have been widely used to investigate biogeography and evolutionary biology questions, including the impact of geological events and landscape features on populations connectivity (e.g., Leaché et al., 2020), and their respective roles in promoting divergence and speciation (Huang, 2020).
 Furthermore, phylogeographic breaks are of interest for other fields of study, such as taxonomy and conservation biology (Braby et al., 2012; Shaffer et al., 2015).
 However, correct identification of phylogeographic breaks remains a non-trivial problem (Audzijonyte & Vrijenhoek, 2010).

 Historically, phylogeographic studies have heavily relied on uniparentally inherited markers, such as mitochondrial DNA (mtDNA), to infer patterns of genetic diversity (Avise et al., 1987).
 However, while being characterized by a number of advantages (e.g., high mutation rate, lower effective population size, established standardized sequencing protocols), these markers often yield misleading signals of phylogeographic breaks (or the absence thereof) due to a number of processes (reviewed in Toews & Brelsford, 2012).
-Among them, different selective pressures (Irwin, 2012), introgression (e.g., Zieliński et al., 2013) and sex-biased dispersal (Palumbi & Baker, 1994) are well documented.
-Conversely, breaks in mitochondrial genetic diversity can also appear in continuous populations solely as a result of isolation by distance (IBD; Irwin, 2002), especially in the presence of sampling gaps (Audzijonyte & Vrijenhoek, 2010), and mtDNA is poorly suited to detect IBD patterns (Teske et al., 2018).
-Additionally, mtDNA gene trees often differ from the populations tree, mainly due to introgression and incomplete lineage sorting (ILS), hence phylogeographic breaks identified from mtDNA might not reflect actual populations splits (e.g., Dufresnes, Nicieza et al., 2020; Velo-Antón et al., 2018).
+Among them, different selective pressures (Irwin, 2012), introgression (e.g., Zieliński et al., 2013) and sex-biased dispersal (Palumbi & Baker, 1994) are well documented, while incomplete lineage sorting is not expected to generate predictable, biogeographically discordant patterns (Funk & Omland, 2003; Toews & Brelsford, 2012).
+Conversely, breaks in mitochondrial genetic diversity can also appear in continuous populations solely as a result of isolation by distance (IBD; Irwin, 2002), especially in the presence of sampling gaps (Audzijonyte & Vrijenhoek, 2010), and mtDNA is often poorly suited to detect IBD patterns (Teske et al., 2018).
+Additionally, mtDNA gene trees often differ from the population tree, mainly due to introgression and incomplete lineage sorting (ILS), hence phylogeographic breaks identified from mtDNA might not reflect actual populations splits (e.g., Dufresnes, Nicieza et al., 2020; Velo-Antón et al., 2018).